adebayo10k/remote-server-ufw-firewall-lockout-preventer/README.md

 # remote-server-ufw-firewall-lockout-preventer

-ufw (uncomplicated firewall) is a layer 2 firewall with which we can create rulesets to allow and deny IP traffic. ufw does a great job of warning us if we're about to remove the wrong ssh allow rule during our ssh session - but as wise person once said...
+ufw (uncomplicated firewall) is a layer 3 (OSI Model) firewall with which we can create rulesets to allow and deny IP traffic. ufw does a great job of warning us if we're about to remove the wrong ssh allow rule during our ssh session - but as wise person once said...
 >"never say never".